Publication February 2020

 - Essay about John Hitchens’ work by Caroline Collier and an epilogue by Peter Khoroche (biographer of Ivon Hitchens), placing John’s work in the context of an artists’ family

-- The publication will coincide with the opening of a retrospective exhibition at the Southampton city art Gallery to mark the artist’s 80th birthday in April 2020
+- The publication will coincide with a retrospective exhibition at the Southampton City Art Gallery: 13 March – 27 June 2020

 Aspects of Landscape presents paintings by John Hitchens, created over a period of more than five decades.
 His main subject and source of inspiration is the landscape of the British Isles, its hills and field patterns, woodland, sea, the night sky and forms in nature.